 - Bilirubin - Increased concentration may indicate liver damage.

 If you're interested in learning more about what to do with the information you've learned from your DIY Prenatal Care, join the Online Esali Birth Class or sign up for Esali Birth Private Mentoring Sessions.
+You can also contact me for Prenatal Care in addition to or in lieu of your current care.
 Enjoy your confident empowered pregnancy!